catamphetamine/react-pages/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

 Is a module providing support for isomorphic (universal) rendering with React, React-router, Redux, Redux-router.
 Also allows for Webpack bundler.
 Allows for locale detection and therefore internationalization of the app.
+Also it handles Http Cookies mutation correctly (and saves you hours of hair-pulling cookie debugging by doing that).

 ## Installation